 - People per Site: 6

 There are no designated campsites in the backcountry zone.
 Backcountry camping allows overnight visitors to select their own primitive campsite, based upon certain conditions: At least 1/4 mile from any other existing campsite; at least 300 feet from water sources and prehistoric or historic cultural sites; at least 3/4 mile from trailheads or roads.
+Call (512) 389-8919 to make reservations; pick up your camping permit when you arrive.

 For more location information go to our Interactive Map of Big Bend Ranch Campsites, Lodging, and Permit Locations.